Jacksonport State Park: History

 A pipe on the sternwheeler froze and rethawed, causing it to sink in January 1984, after which it was raised and restored.
 Then, on March 1, 1997, the state park, including the Mary Woods No. 2, suffered severe damage from an F4 tornado.
 The Mary Woods No. 2 was restored in 2000 and reopened to the public at a cost of $870,000.
 This restoration "brought the steamboat as close to her actual operating appearance as possible," including shelves stocked with canned goods and tables set for dinner.

 However, on January 31, 2010, the sterwheeler again sank at her moorings amidst light snow cover.
 Police investigators fingered two men who had visited the site of the museum ship that night and had left footprints in the snow.
 The county prosecutor charged the men with sinking the ship and their bond was set at $500,000.
 In June 2000, the men were cleared of charges relating to the sinking of the Mary Woods No. 2 and released from jail because divers had discovered evidence that a rusty pipe and a hull leak had likely caused the sinking.
 The Arkansas Parks and Tourism Department decided that rebuilding the steamboat was not economically feasible.

 Recreation

-Jacksonport State Park offers 20 campsites (class A), a playground, and a pavilion.
-A swimming beach along the White River and the Tunstall Riverwalk Trail along the river are also available for visitors.
+Jacksonport State Park offers 20 campsites (class A), playground, pavilion, swimming beach along the White River and the Tunstall Riverwalk Trail.